LinnyPurple/Lachlan-George-Joey/docs/ui-components/helloworld.md

 >.
 Prints 'o' (ASCII value 111)
 ```

-For the remainder of "World", it is easier to just increment/decrement cell 1 by a given value.
+For the rest of "World", it is easier to increment/decrement cell 1 by a given value.

 For 'r', its ASCII value is 114.
 Add 3 to cell 1 as such:
 ```